Quantum yield efficiency of photosynthesis

 warn(qualname, ExperimentalFeatureWarning)

-In addition to capping the peak \(\phi_0\) as a function of the aridity index, this approach also alters the temperature at which \(\phi_0\) is maximised as a function of the mean growth temperature (\(T_g\)) in a location.
-The plot below shows how aridity and mean growth temperature interact to change the location and height of the peak \(\phi_0\).
+In addition to capping the peak \(\phi_0\) as a function of the aridity index, the method also captures how plants adjust peak efficiency to their conditions.
+A peaked Arrhenius model is used to calculate the realised \(\phi_0\) given both the current temperature and the mean growth temperature (\(T_g\)) for observations.
+The plot below shows how aridity and mean growth temperature interact to change the location and height of the peak \(\phi_0\) and how realised \(\phi_0\) at a temperature varies given the mean growth temperature.